jnozzi/cocoadev.com/markdown/AModestUninstallingProposal.md

 *Part one: bundles that are not Installer packages.*

-To specify which objects may be created by the bundle without the user's knowledge, that an uninstaller might want to remove, the bundle *lays claim* to those objects by specifying them in its General/InfoPlist file inside an additional key of the info dictionary.
-When an uninstaller is pointed to a bundle, it looks within the info dictionary to see whether it is compliant (ie has the additional key in its General/InfoPlist).
+To specify which objects may be created by the bundle without the user's knowledge, that an uninstaller might want to remove, the bundle *lays claim* to those objects by specifying them in its InfoPlist file inside an additional key of the info dictionary.
+When an uninstaller is pointed to a bundle, it looks within the info dictionary to see whether it is compliant (ie has the additional key in its InfoPlist).
 If it is, it then proposes to remove the bundle and **only** any claimed objects (in the form of the files where those objects are stored, if they aren't filesystem objects).
 If it isn't, it may proceed with empirical methods as it is common for today's uninstallers.

-To comply with this proposal, a bundle adds a key named **L0ClaimInformation** to its General/InfoPlist (using my own 'ell-zero' prefix from General/ChooseYourOwnPrefix).
+To comply with this proposal, a bundle adds a key named **L0ClaimInformation** to its InfoPlist (using my own 'ell-zero' prefix from ChooseYourOwnPrefix).
 The value must be a dictionary whose keys are the following:

 * **L0Claims**: an array that includes one or more claims, dictionaries whose format is specified below.